pieterjm/BliksemBier/README.md

 You can also join the Telegram group (https://t.me/+NLCoqbPB_ro1NzRk).

-This software is available under the GPL License (see LICENSE).
-If your application of BliksemBier requires and another type of license, contact me by sending an e-mail to <a href="mailto:bliksembier@meulenhoff.org">bliksembier@meulenhoff.org</a>.
+This software is available under the GPL License (see [LICENSE](/LICENSE)).
+If your application of BliksemBier requires another type of license, contact me by sending an e-mail to <a href="mailto:bliksembier@meulenhoff.org">bliksembier@meulenhoff.org</a>.

 ## Installation